Understanding your health

 Stabilization of the trunk forms the foundation of treatment.
 The transverse abdominis and lumbar multifidus muscles provide segmental control of the unstable vertebra through low-intensity, high-endurance contractions.
 These muscles increase intra-abdominal pressure and improve posterior ligament tension.
 In patients with spondylolisthesis, these muscles show delayed or insufficient activation, which physical therapy retrains.

-The abdominal draw-in maneuver (ADIM) technique targets the activation of the transverse abdominis muscle.^13^ You draw in the lower abdominal wall without moving the spine or rib cage.
+The abdominal draw-in maneuver (ADIM) technique targets the activation of the transverse abdominis muscle.13 You draw in your lower abdominal wall without moving your spine or rib cage.
 This submaximal contraction (approximately 30-40% of maximum effort) is held for 10 seconds and repeated for several sets throughout the day.

-Postural training emphasizes neutral spine alignment and natural lordotic curvature, which optimizes load distribution.^13^ Treatment progresses over 3-6 months, beginning with isolated activation of stabilizers and advancing toward functional integration during everyday movements.
+Postural training emphasizes the neutral spine, the natural lordotic curve that optimizes load distribution.13 Treatment progresses over 3-6 months, beginning with isolated activation of stabilizers and advancing toward functional integration during everyday movements.

 What exercises stabilize spondylolisthesis?